-- Create realistic scenarios that provide ethical challenges to case managers. - Apply the ACA Code of Ethics guidelines to formulate a response to the ethical dilemma.
+- Create realistic scenarios that provide ethical challenges to case managers. - Apply the MHRT/C Code of Conduct to solutions for these challenges.

-PART I - GROUP WORK - Working withe the ACA Code
+PART I - GROUP WORK - Working withe the MHRT/C Code

-This assignment will entail working in small groups to explore decision making related to the ACA Code of Ethics.
+This assignment will entail working in small groups to explore decision making related to the MHRT/C Code of Conduct.

-- 1. Each of you will be assigned into a small group. - Each group will be assigned ONE of the Sections in the ACA Code of Conduct. - 3.
-Group members will use the group discussion board to select THREE specific standard within their Section. - 4.
-Working together the group will select ONE of these Standards and create a "case study" that exemplifies a situation in which this standard could be applied. ("Case Manager Bob made an appointment with his first client of the day, Helen...and so on)
+- 1. Each of you will be assigned into a small group. - Each group will be assigned ONE of the Standards listed in the MHRT/C Code of Conduct. - 3.
+Working together the group will create a "case study" that exemplifies a problem situation in which this standard could be applied. ("Case Manager Bob made an appointment with his first client of the day, Helen...and so on) - 4.
+The "case study" will consist of two parts: - A word for word copy of the specific standard you are applying. - The "story" about the situation that brought about the ethical conflict.